Frequency and Volume

 Technique:

-projectors, cameras, computers, radioelectric scanners, antennae, radios and 48 channel sound system
+Projectors, cameras, computers, radioelectric scanners, antennae, radios and 48 channel sound system

 Dimensions: